COVID-19 cases surge in India, China as outbreaks wane elsewhere in world

 Beijing had gone eight weeks without a single locally transmitted case until seven were reported Thursday and Friday.

-In Asia, there have been 39,846 deaths and 1.6 million cases.
-Iran fell out of the top 10 last week and reported 107 new deaths Sunday.
+In Asia, there have been 40,248 deaths and 1.6 million cases.
+Iran fell out of the top 10 last week and added 107 new deaths Sunday.

 In the Western Hemisphere, the outbreak has been skyrocketing, specifically Brazil and Mexico.

 On Friday, Brazil moved past Britain into second place behind the United States in deaths.
-The South American nation's total is 42,791, including 890 Saturday -- the most in the world -- after 843 Friday.
+The South American nation's total is 43,389, including 598 on Sunday -- the most in the world -- after 890 Saturday.
 The record is 1,492 last week.
-One week ago, there were 35,957 deaths and 28,834 two weeks ago.
-In addition, Brazil reported 20,894 new cases, three days after a record 33,100.
+One week ago, there were 36,399 deaths and 29,314 two weeks ago.
+In addition, Brazil reported 19,223 new cases, three days after a record 33,100.

 Bruno Covas, the mayor of Brazil's largest city, Sao Paulo, tested positive for coronavirus.